DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 ##### Functional Principle

-The node subscribes to the `/odom` topic (provided by the ), which provides the current pose of the robot.
+The node subscribes to the `/odom` topic, which provides the current pose of the robot.
 Subsequently, the node's logic is triggered every time a new pose is received on the topic nd converts it to the map frame using functionality provided by the [ROS `tf` package](https://wiki.ros.org/tf).

 The provided `lookupTransoform` method is used to get the position and orientation of the robot in the map frame.
 The position is stored as an x and y coordinate, while the orientation is stored as a yaw angle (representing rotation around the z-axis; calculated using the provided `euler_from_quaternion` method).
 The converted pose is packaged into a custom `PoseInMap` message, which includes the x and y position and the yaw angle.
 This message is then combined with the original `/odom` pose into a custom `PoseTF` message, which includes a header with a sequence number and timestamp, the original `/odom` pose, and the converted map pose.